 Ticket types for Endpoint Detection and Response (EDR)

-Coro EDR detects and creates tickets based on malicious processes detection rules.
+Coro detects and creates tickets based on malicious processes detection rules.

 EDR ticket components